dtbinh/ev3dev-python-API/README.md

 # ev3dev-python-API
-An API for controlling motors on the ev3dev
+An API for controlling motors on the LEGO MINDSTORMS EV3 powered with ev3dev